 |(Book Contents) Home|

-The first question in your mind may be "What does the name of God have to do with the end of time?".
+The first question in your mind may be "What does the name of God have to do with the end of time?"

 The opposite approach is to take a truth and emphasize it to a disproportionate amount and adding peripheral non-issues.
 This will also hide, bury, and discredit the truth.
 Satan does not care whether you go into the ditch on the left hand or the right hand side of the road.
 Only a straight middle course will follow the example of the Messiah.

-Individuals who taught the use of Elohim as a substitute for the word "God" first introduced me to the serious issue of the name of God.
+Individuals who taught the use of Elohim (ELAIM) as a substitute for the word "God" first introduced me to the serious issue of the name of God.
 Researching this teaching quickly led to those who proposed the use of Yahweh as required for the name of God.
 Initially, I was caught up in the fanaticism of these ideas.
 After ongoing study, the Holy Spirit led me to a more moderate position, closely following the teachings of the Bible.

-It is important to be zealous and clarify the fanaticism of one extreme without gong to the laxity of the other extreme.
+It is important to be zealous and clarify the fanaticism of one extreme without going to the laxity of the other extreme.
 God has revealed His personal name to His children.
 Intimacy comes with the understanding and use of a personal name.
 His personal name has been hidden and disguised by Satan, the Master of Evil.

 This chapter is only a summary of this topic and the considerable controversy it causes.
 After prayerful examination of scripture and examining both sides of the issue, I was led to a middle ground.
 This is my understanding of the issues.
 The name of God and the Messiah is important but not a test point of doctrine.
 Splitting hairs over titles and declaring them pagan is not scriptural or factual.

-Additional Research Material
+Additional Online Material

 A presentation of the scriptural and other references of those who believe in the importance and meaning of the Sacred Holy Name: